Advancing Digital Government: Integrating Open Source Software Enablement Indicators in Maturity Indexes: Discussion and Suggested Indicators

-Serving as centers of excellency and support, the OSPOs (regardless of type) typically provide the processes and tools for both adopting, developing and collaborating on OSS.
+\textbf{Provide actionable guidance to operationalise policies.} Serving as centres of excellence and support, the OSPOs (regardless of type) typically provide the processes and tools for both adopting, developing and collaborating on OSS.
 Among the surveyed cases, we observed guidelines on various levels of detail (and quality), supporting both inbound and outbound OSS policies.
-For example, when an inbound policy requires OSS solutions to be considered first-hand in an acquisition process, how can such solutions be identified, analyzed and compared between each other and proprietary solutions, considering (among other things) security, license requirements, total cost of ownership, and need of support and education.
-Or the opposite, when an outbound policy requires acquired or internally developed solutions to be released as OSS, on what platform is this done, under what license?
+For example, when an inbound policy requires OSS solutions to be considered first-hand in an acquisition process, how can such solutions be identified, analysed, and compared with each other and proprietary solutions, considering (among other things) security, license requirements, total cost of ownership, and the need for support and education?
+Or, the opposite: when an outbound policy requires acquired or internally developed solutions to be released as OSS, on what platform is this done, and under what license?
 And how will the software stay maintained, and how will contributions from others be reviewed and managed?
-These are all questions that need their respective answer both in general and in context of each specific public entity required (or advised) to follow a related policy.
+Our findings highlight that addressing such questions systematically is critical to translating policy into practice.

-Beyond guidelines, tools and services can also provide a an important support for public entities.
-In this study, where we looked in detail on how share and reuse could be enabled, software catalogs provided a reoccurring theme, enabling findability of any solutions released.
-Examples highlight the potential of federated sharing through the public-code.yml standard, something that has recently been implemented by the European Commission\footnote{\url{https://interoperable-europe.ec.europa.eu/eu-oss-catalogue}}, providing a critical step in growing interoperable solutions, as envisaged for 2030.
+\textbf{Enable reuse and visibility through shared infrastructure.} Beyond guidelines, tools and services can also provide an important support for public entities.
+In this study, which looked in detail at how sharing and reuse could be enabled, software catalogues provided a recurring theme, improving the findability of released solutions.
+Examples highlight the potential of federated sharing through the public-code.yml standard, which has recently been implemented by the European Commission\footnote{\url{https://interoperable-europe.ec.europa.eu/eu-oss-catalogue}}, providing a critical step toward the development of interoperable solutions, as envisaged for 2030.
+These observations informed our identification of concrete support mechanisms that can be operationalised and measured as part of OSS enablement.